lovemonkey257/dabble/README.md

     - Country/Language??
 Selects ensemble channels
     - Possibly more
 - If nothing selected for more than 5 secs revert to play screen

-## Ideas
-- Turn this into a mini streamer e.g. run shareport-sync et al?

 # Build
 Install Raspberry Pi Lite, no GUI needed, minimal install.